| | How

 the other should have as little as possible contact with the child,

+or certainly not a large share of contact.
 This is a wrong manner of proceeding.
 It is however, the view

 frequently expressed by certain investigators like Goldstein et